How to Create a WordPress Child Theme

-WordPress themes can be amazing but there are so many examples of little things we all want to change.
+WordPress themes can be fantastic but there are so many examples of little things we all want to change.
 A color here, a font size there, perhaps use a different call to action on the buttons?

 The problem is that modifying a theme even slightly prevents you from updating it to a newer version in the future, because if you do try to update, you lose all your changes.

 But what do you do if you’re working with a theme from the WordPress repository or a theme you purchase on Themeforest that doesn’t make it so easy?
-Child themes solve this by allowing you to use all of the functionality of your chosen theme while allowing you to update it without the fear of losing your modifications.
+Child themes solve this by allowing you to use all of the functionality of your chosen theme while allowing you to update without the fear of losing your modifications.